 Only transfer credits from an accredited institution will be considered.
 If transfer credit is awarded, it will still be necessary to complete the required number of hours to graduate, which will more than likely necessitate additional coursework above and beyond the degree program requirements.

-- Hold Baccalaureate degree from accredited college or university
+- Hold a master's degree from accredited college or university

 - Have cumulative grade point average for all previous undergraduate courses as being 2.6 or above on 4-point scale